 “We’ve seen the renovations Premier Pitches have done at Adams Park in the last two seasons and they used what I’d regard as the industry standard machines by Campey,” he said.

 “Because it was our first in-house renovation, it was important to us that we used the best equipment and Ben Taylor at Campey has really helped us out.
 We used their new 1.6-meter KoroÒ FTMÒ with UniverseÒ Rotor because it’s a Desso Grassmaster pitch and that went one direction across the pitch yesterday and took a majority of the top off.

-“We also used Campey’s Raycam TB 220 brush, Raycam Speedresser and Raycam Aeraseeder to complete the rest of the work.
+“We also used Campey’s Campey TB 220 brush, Campey Speedresser and Campey Aeraseeder to complete the rest of the work.
 Our first game is on 14th July we’re making excellent progress to be able to provide the highest quality of surface for the season ahead.”

 As part of the renovation, groundsmen were invited to attend and view the machines in action to gain the first-hand experience of best practice and learn more about renovating a hybrid pitch as they continue to grow in popularity throughout all professional tiers of football and rugby.